drwetter/testssl.sh/Readme.md

 On github you will find in the master branch the development version of the software -- with new features and maybe some bugs.
 For the stable version and a more thorough description of the software please see [testssl.sh](https://testssl.sh/ "Go to the site with the stable version and more documentation").

-New features in this release are:
+New features in the upcoming release are:

 * "only one cmd line option at a time": completely gone
-* several tuning parameters on the cmd line (only available through enviroment variables b4): --assuming-http, --ssl-native, --sneaky, --warnings, --color, -- debug, --long
+* several tuning parameters on the cmd line (only available through environment variables b4): --assuming-http, --ssl-native, --sneaky, --warnings, --color, -- debug, --long
 * certificate information: done,
 * more HTTP header infos (cookies+security headers): done.
 * protocol check via bash sockets, SSLv2+v3: done